Wonchan-Kim/Obsidian_CS/School/CMPT403/CMPT403 ASGN1.md

 ---
 Q2.
 1. {a} Some buffer overflow attacks do not overwrite any return address at all is ==TRUE==.
 Overflows can target for various things, such as target function pointers, heap meta datas, or adjacent variables.
 2. Minimizing privileges in critical programs can help mitigate the impact of the buffer overflow attacks is ==TRUE==.
 Limiting what compromised code can do helps to mitigate the impact.
+Also known as Principle of Least Privilege.
 3. Return-oriented programming is able to defeat stack canaries is ==TRUE==.
 Canaries only detect overwriting the return address with arbitrary data but return oriented programming uses existing code fragments.
 Return oriented programming therefore can bypass the canary protection by hijacking legitimate instructions.
 4. XSS attacks usually require the attacker to gain full control over the web server first is ==FALSE==.
 XSS exploits in web applications, and most cases requires to inject malicious scripts into content that other users use or view, but not gaining the control of entire server.
 5. If there is a format string vulnerability in OpenSSL, it would be more serious bug that Heartbleed is ==TRUE==.
 While the Heartbleed was an information disclosure bug, such as leaking memory contents, openSSL can lead to direct memory reads or writes.